dmbarbour/wikilon/docs/CommandLine.md

 ### Rationals, Decimals, Extensible Literals

 I want support for ratios and decimals (e.g. `2/3` and `3.141`) so I can at least use claw as a simple calculator.
 As of 2015 June, Awelon Bytecode no longer directly supports rational numbers, so I shall need to model these explicitly, e.g. using a pair of integers.
-A simple, promising option is to treat each as syntactic sugar:
+A simple, promising option is to treat each as a sugar:

-        2/3     desugars to     2 3 rational    (or perhaps \#2#3 rational)
+        2/3     desugars to     \#2#3 rational
-        3.141   desugars to     3141 -3 decimal (or perhaps \#3141#3- decimal)
+        3.141   desugars to     \#3141#3 decimal
-        1.000   desugars to     1000 -3 decimal (preserving input format)
+        -1.20   desugars to     \#120-#2 decimal

-We might generalize this further for basic literal and integral types:
+We generalize this idea back to primitive literal and integral types:

-        "foo"   desugars to     \"foo\n~ literal
         42      desugars to     \#42 integral

-Round tripping then works in reverse.
-Claw becomes a very simple lens to view and edit a raw AO stream.
-This lens is extensible.
-For example, one might introduce complex numbers such as `0.6+0.8i` expanding to `0.6 0.8 complex`.
-When viewed through another lens that doesn't know about complex numbers, we might simply halt re-sugaring at the `0.6 0.8 complex` form, which is still useful for programmers.

-I think this could be a simple, effective solution to the problem of handling ratios, decimals, and possible future literal types and extensions that can be expressed in text (vectors, matrices, date-time values, physical units, URLs, etc..).
+        "foo"   desugars to     \"foo
+                                ~ literal

+Round tripping then operates in reverse, parsing structure from bytecode.

+Claw becomes a very simple lens to view and edit a raw ABC stream.
+This lens is feasibly extensible, e.g. to add support for vectors, association lists, XML, date-time values, or even some simplistic structured media.
+This is orthogonal to the sort of structured definitions used in AO dictionaries, so it is feasible to provide multiple views or heuristically select between them.

 ### Claw Environments and Edit-Layer Namespaces